Soul singer Sharon Jones dead at 60

 Jones was known for her funk-infused soul sound and was nominated for a Grammy in 2014 for the album "Give the People What They Want."

+Fellow singer Chaka Khan tweeted "She was the real deal in this industry."

+And actress Whoopi Goldberg tweeted that Jones and her band "made great music together and she sang her butt off."

-Her struggle to return to the stage after her 2013 cancer diagnosis was the subject of a recent documentary titled "Miss Sharon Jones."
+Jones' struggle to return to the stage after her 2013 cancer diagnosis was the subject of a recent documentary titled "Miss Sharon Jones."

+Jones said in the film that despite her illness "the show must go on."

-Her website said she died "surrounded by her loved ones, including her band, the Dap-Kings."
+Her website said she died surrounded by her loved ones, including her band, the Dap-Kings.